in

 Applications are made exclusively via our Call for Candidates, which is open for approximately three months each year.

-The next call for proposals will be open from January1 to March 11, 2026, for workshops organized in 2027.
-The online form asks applicants to present the workshop's objectives, an indicative list of prospective participants, and a description of the format and benefits of organizing the meeting at the Brocher Foundation.
+The next call for proposals will be open from January1 to March 11, 2027, for Workshops in 2028.
+The online form asks applicants to outline the workshop’s objectives, provide a tentative list of participants, and describe the format and the benefits of holding the event at the Brocher Foundation.

 All proposals are evaluated by the Scientific Committee, which selects the projects to be funded.
 The process is competitive, but there is no limit to the number of applications: project leaders can reapply if they are not selected on their first attempt.